-Subject Additional GCSE Criteria Art & Design: Fine Art 6 in Art Biology 77 in Core and Combined Science or 7, 6, 6 in Triple Science Chemistry 77 in Core and Combined Science or 7,6,6 in Triple Science Computer Science 6 in Computer Science if studied and 6 in Maths Drama & Theatre Studies 6 in Drama if studied Economics 6 in English Language or Literature and 6 in Maths English Literature 6 in English Language and English Literature or an average of 6 from both subjects French 6 in French Further Maths (must be studied with A-level Maths) 8 or above in Maths Geography 6 in Geography History 6 in History Mathematics 7 in Maths Media Studies 6 in Media if studied Music ^^ 6 in Music and at least grade 5 in theory Physical Education 6 in PE if studied or 6 in a Science subject Physics 6 in Maths and 77 in Core and Combined Science or 6 in Maths & 7,6, 6 in Triple Science Product Design 5 in either Resistant Materials, Graphics or Textiles Psychology 6 in a Science subject Religion, Philosophy & Ethics 6 in Religious Studies (full course) if studied or 6 in History or Geography or English Language or Literature Sociology 6 in Sociology if studied Spanish 6 in Spanish BTEC Extended Diploma in Business (internal students only) 5 or more GCSE grades of 9-4, including English Language & Maths and a 4 in Business if studied
+Subject Combined GCSE Criteria Art & Design: Fine Art 6 in Art Biology 77 in Core and Combined Science or 7,6,6 in Triple Science Business 6 in Business if studied Chemistry 77 in Core and Combined Science or 7,6,6 in Triple Science Computer Science 6 in Computer Science if studied and 7 in Mathematics Drama & Theatre Studies 6 in Drama if studied Economics 6 in English Language or Literature and 6 in Mathematics English Literature 6 in English Language and English Literature or an average of 6 from both subjects French 6 in French Further Mathematics (must be studied with A-level Mathematics) 8 or above in Mathematics Geography 6 in Geography History 6 in History Mathematics 7 in Mathematics Media Studies 6 in Media if studied Music ^^ 6 in Music and at least grade 5 in theory Physical Education 5 in PE if studied or 6 in a Science subject Physics 6 in Mathematics and 7 7 in Core and Combined Science or 6 in Mathematics & 7,6,6 in Triple Science Politics 6 in English Language and a Humanities subject Product Design 5 in either Product Design, Graphics or Textiles Psychology 6 in a Science subject and 6 in English Language and Mathematics Religion, Philosophy & Ethics 6 in Religious Studies (full course) if studied or 6 in History or Geography or English Language or Literature Sociology 6 in Sociology if studied Spanish 6 in Spanish BTEC Extended Diploma in Business (internal students only) 5 or more GCSE grades 9-4, including English Language & Mathematics and a 4 in Business if studied

-- ^^ Music may run if sufficient numbers choose the subject.
-Some years there are insufficient student numbers. - Courses and options are subject to alteration and cancellation. - Subjects chosen for A-level must be studied at GCSE unless otherwise indicated. - Provisional offers are made based on predicted grades.
+^^ Music may run if sufficient numbers choose the subject.
+Some years there are insufficient student numbers.

+- Courses and options are subject to alteration and cancellation. - Subjects chosen for A-level must be studied at GCSE unless otherwise indicated. - Provisional offers are made based on predicted grades.